Cholecystokinin: Neurological

 CCK is found extensively throughout the central nervous system, with high concentrations found in the limbic system.
 CCK is synthesized as a 115 amino acid preprohormone, that is then converted into multiple isoforms.
 The predominant form of CCK in the central nervous system is the sulfated octapeptide, CCK-8S.

 Anxiogenic

 In both humans and rodents, studies clearly indicate that elevated CCK levels causes increased anxiety.
-The site of the anxiety-inducing effects of CCK seems to be central with specific targets being the basolateral amygdala, hippocampus, hypothalamus, peraqueductal grey, and cortical regions.
+The site of the anxiety-inducing effects of CCK seems to be central with specific targets being the basolateral amygdala, hippocampus, hypothalamus, periaqueductal grey, and cortical regions.

 Panicogenic

-The CCK tetrapeptide fragment CCK-4 (Trp-Met-Asp-Phe-NH2) reliably causes anxiety and panic attacks (panicogenic effect) when administered to humans and is commonly used in scientific research for this purpose of in order to test new anxiolytic drugs.
+The CCK tetrapeptide fragment CCK-4 (Trp-Met-Asp-Phe-NH2) reliably causes anxiety and panic attacks (panicogenic effect) when administered to humans and is commonly used in scientific research in order to test new anxiolytic drugs.
 Positron emission tomography visualization of regional cerebral blood flow in patients undergoing CCK-4 induced panic attacks show changes in the anterior cingulate gyrus, the claustrum-insular-amygdala region, and cerebellar vermis.